 - Emerging fashion brand Shinola used customer research to verify which watches to feature in their spring 2018 collection.

 - Yamaha used concept testing to make a product design decision about using a knob or a sliding fader in a new electronic keyboard.
-Understanding customer preferences has helped Yamaha maintain its top keyboard in the industry.
+Understanding customer preferences has helped Yamaha maintain its position as the top keyboard brand in the industry.

 How do you conduct a concept test?

 We’ve put together a step-by-step guide to help you create the best concept tests for your products and services.
-We cover these topics:
+We’ll cover these topics below:

 - Choose the right concept testing survey methodology